 It’s hard to get through without multiple system failures, is what I’m saying.
 Continue reading “(Repost) Adventures in ACE X: Misinformed About Metamorphic”

 There are only a few situations in which having coffee with your friends is a revolutionary act.
 Being in the FLDS is one of them.
 And it’s something you may not even be able to contemplate until your sister is forced into marriage with another man.

-Content Note for forced marriage, child marriage, sexual abuse, and misogynistic assholes.
+Content note for forced marriage, spiritual abuse, and financial coercion.